 Pairing

-Pair a .NET app with Ansight Studio by bundling a Studio-issued config or scanning a QR payload in the app.
+Pair a .NET app with Ansight Studio through developer pairing, saved configs, bundled configs, or explicit QR and payload overrides.

-The .NET SDK supports two practical pairing flows:
+The .NET SDK supports two practical pairing flows for local development:

 Pairing APIs